Make air-dry clay bowls

 Use air-dry clay to make a selection of handcrafted bowls that are wonderful for gifts for any occasion - or for Valentine's Day.

 Making your own air-dry clay bowls is an affordable way to handcraft unique gifts for any occasion.
 Carla Visser shows us how to make a selection of clay bowls that can be used as a keepsake or trinket holder, a wedding ring holder, or for a decorative accent.
-You will find more projects like this in Carla's book, Vintage Remakes.

 Follow the instructions below to make a wedding ring bowl, or add your own touches for a decorative bowl for any occasion.